Prof. Ing. Andrew Sammut

 +356 2340 3065

 Prof Ing.
 Andrew Sammut is the Dean of the Faculty of Engineering since 2015 and the Head of the Department of Electronic Systems Engineering since 2012.
-He is a graduate of the University of Malta, obtaining a Bachelor of Engineering with first class honours in Electrical and Electronic Engineering in 2005 and a Doctorate in avionics in 2011.
-He joined the University of Malta academic staff in 2007 and has lectured and supervised projects in analogue and digital electronics, embedded systems, instrumentation and measurement and low/high level programming at various levels.
+He is a graduate of the University of Malta, obtaining a Bachelor of Engineering (summa cum laude) in Electrical and Electronic Engineering in 2005 and a Doctorate in electronic systems (avionics, flight safety) in 2011 for which he was awarded the William Jackson Award by the RTCA.
+He joined the University of Malta academic staff in 2007 and has since built a portfolio of lecturing and project supervision within the areas of interest listed below.

-Prof Sammut is active in research specialising in electronic sensing technologies, low level instrumentation and measurement and electronic miniaturisation and manufacturing.
-He has been actively involved in various local and EU funded projects (FP6 and 7) as well as through direct engagement by industry.
+Prof Sammut is active in research specialising in electronic sensing technologies, low level instrumentation and measurement and electronic miniaturisation and manufacturing for various applications, including the aerospace sector and that related to accelerator technology.
+To this aim, he has been actively involved in various local and EU funded projects, as well as through direct engagement by industry.

-Prof Sammut is the project leader of the EU funded Transdisciplinary Research and Knowledge Exchange Complex (TRAKE) at the University of Malta, a project aimed at increasing the capacity of collaborative Engineering research though the investment of Eur38M in premises and research facilities.
-In 2013 he has also led a similar smaller project for the investment in Electronic prototyping facilities within the Department he leads.
+Prof Sammut is the project leader of the EU funded Transdisciplinary Research and Knowledge Exchange Complex (TRAKE) at the University of Malta, a project aimed at increasing the capacity of collaborative engineering research though the investment in research facilities.
+In 2013 he has also led a similar smaller project for the investment in electronic prototyping facilities within the Department he leads.

-Prof Sammut holds membership with the Institute of Electrical and Electronic Engineering (IEEE) and the American Institute for Aeronautics and Astronautics (AIAA) and is warranted to practice the Engineering Profession in Malta.
-He is often engaged as a reviewer on various academic journals and as an expert for project evaluation in areas of instrumentation and measurement, airport operations and aircraft safety amongst others.
+Prof Sammut is a Fellow of the Institution of Engineering & Technology (IET) and Senior Member of the Institute of Electrical and Electronic Engineers (IEEE).
+He is warrant holder allowing him to practice the engineering profession in Malta and is a Chartered Engineer (CEng), registered with the Engineering Council, UK.
+He is often engaged as a reviewer on various academic journals and as an expert for project proposal evaluation in areas of instrumentation and measurement, airport operations and aircraft safety amongst others.

 __LecturingPortfolio